the 35 most stylish films of all time

 2. Trainspotting, 1996

-No 90s student house was complete without a poster of Trainspotting's 'neds' (non educated delinquents) headed by a skinny, wrecked and soaking wet Ewan McGregor and Britpop Britain founds its style encapsulated on the big screen.
+No 90s student house was complete without a poster of Trainspotting's 'neds' (non educated delinquents) headed by a skinny, wrecked and soaking wet Ewan McGregor.
+Britpop found its style encapsulated on the big screen.

 3. Breathless, 1959